Ginzburg-Landau theory for unconventional surface superconductivity in PtBi$_2$: Symmetry and nodal structure of superconducting states

-Hence, the pairing amplitude $\Delta(\phi)$ must be a real basis function of the irrep or irrep component and must be even under time reversal.
-To find the symmetry-imposed nodes, it is sufficient to consider the lowest-order basis function with these properties.
-Basis functions of higher order only introduce additional modulations of the amplitude without changing its symmetry.
-However, accidental nodes are possible.
-They can only be obtained from a microscopic and material-specific theory.
-Recent ARPES experiments \cite{CSK24} indicate that the pairing amplitude goes to zero towards the Weyl points but does not contain further nodes.
+We now discuss the irreps in turn.
 The superconducting state of full symmetry, which belongs to the trivial irrep $A_1$, was considered in \cite{VKF24}.
 The lowest-order basis function of $A_1$ is the constant function.
 It is also even under time reversal.
-Hence, there are no symmetry-imposed nodes.
+Hence, there are no symmetry-im\-posed nodes.
 This is ``conventional'' \textit{s}-wave ($l=0$) pairing.
 Recently, M\ae{}land \textit{et al.}\ \cite{MBT25} have proposed an $A_1$ pairing state with gap minima, but not nodes, at the arc centers, based on a phononic mechanism.

 The lowest-order basis functions of $\E1$ and $\E2$ that are even under time reversal are $\sin2\phi$ and $\cos2\phi$, respectively.
 This can be described as \textit{d}-wave ($l=2$) pairing.
 Superpositions of the two components are also possible and preserve time-reversal symmetry if the coefficients of both can be made real simultaneously.
 All these functions break rotation symmetry: The pairing amplitude is not the same along all six Fermi arcs.
 The first component by itself as well as any symmetry-related state have point nodes with linear dispersion at some arc centers but not at all of them.
 There is no experimental indication for different gaps for different arcs~\cite{CSK24}.